luccasts/luccasts/README.md

-# 👋Olá galera!
-Sejam bem vindos ao meu perfil do github
-## Meu nome é Lucas e meu apelido é "Lucasts"

 # 👋Hello guys!
 Welcome to my github profile
-##My name is Lucas and my nickname is "Lucasts"
+## My name is Lucas and my nickname is "Lucasts"

 ## 🔨Ferramentas e Tecnologias / Tools and Technologies